Any time appliances stop working, it’s stressful.

 Plus, speaking of the internet, YouTube is loaded with videos to assist those who are already crafty with a socket wrench.

 There are some serious caveats to the DIY route, though.

 First, keep in mind that some warranties are voided if you attempt to go in there yourself and make a fix.

-And finally, if the appliance you’re working with is big and heavy, you could run the risk of injury in attempting to properly move or lift it.
+And finally, if the appliance you’re working with is big and heavy, you could run the risk of injury attempting to move or lift it properly.